DyogenIBENS/PhylDiag/README.md

 ## Roadmap

-1. use the "sort-join" algorithm of "step2" (page 3) for an optimisation of the homology matrix calculation
+1. Optimise the computation of the homology matrix with the "sort-join" algorithm of "step2" (page 3)

 Khalid Mahmood, Geoffrey I. Webb, Jiangning Song, James C. Whisstock, Arun S. Konagurthu; [*Efficient large-scale protein sequence comparison and gene matching to identify orthologs and co-orthologs.*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3315314/pdf/gkr1261.pdf) Nucleic Acids Res 2012; 40 (6): e44. doi: 10.1093/nar/gkr1261

-2. Use  [Cairo](https://www.cairographics.org/) to draw matrices of homologies
+2. Draw matrices of homologies with [Cairo](https://www.cairographics.org/)

 ## Credits
-* Joseph Lucas: conceptualization and implementation of phylDiag
+* Joseph Lucas: conceptualisation and implementation of phylDiag
 * Hugues Roest Crollius: supervision
 * Lucas Tittmann: improved the clustering of tandem duplicates
 * Nga thi thuy Nguyen: optimisation of the core algorithm of PhylDiag with cython
-* Matthieu Muffato: implemented several python functions
+* Matthieu Muffato: implementation several python functions in LibsDyogen

 ## License
 This code may be freely distributed and modified under the terms of the GNU General Public License version 3 (GPL v3)